The halo bias for number counts on the light cone from relativistic N-body simulations: The linear bias model in harmonic space

 where we remove the shot noise from the angular power spectra with the jackknife method described in Sec.~\ref{sec:method-spectra-cov} and Appendix~\ref{a:jk}.

 On large scales these $\ell$-dependent functions are well described by a constant bias that we estimate with a fit in the range of multipoles $\ell \in [20, \ell_\mathrm{max}]$, where $\ell_\mathrm{max} = 80, 130$ for \texttt{unity2-lowz} and \texttt{unity2-highz}, respectively.
 We apply a different cut at small scales for the two catalogues to ensure that enough data points are included in the fit for \texttt{unity2-highz}.
+By excluding low multipoles $\ell < 20$, which are also most affected by sample variance, any residual gauge dependence of the calculation should be very small.
 We have verified that in the selected range of multipoles the linear bias model provides a good fit.

 While the Fourier space analysis measures the linear bias at a fixed conformal time (or background redshift), the angular statistics measures the correlation of the overdensity fields projected onto a radial redshift bin: